 Eric apologizes for my inability to shit and suggests I shower while he makes up nice shots for us.
 The fact that I just took a shot doesn’t detour my welcoming another and I concur with his plan.
 In addition, he tosses me my bag of dope and says he will make my shot from his.
 He bought a gram, so his bag is bigger than mine anyways.
 I can’t help but scoff at that reality that I paid more for the room so he could have his bigger bag but I say nothing and head to the shower.

-One of my favorite things to do, is sing.
+One of my favorite things to do is sing.
 Often times, I find singing in the shower to be a wonderful experience, as my voice echoes and amplifies in beautiful tones.
-He has commented on his appreciation of hearing my song voice in the shower, so I won’t risk irritating him by engaging in this passion of mine.
-Alicia Keys, Gwen Stefani and Taylor Swift are my three divas but Alicia usually wins for shower performances.
+He has commented on his appreciation of hearing my singing voice in the shower so I won’t risk irritating him by engaging in this passion of mine.
+Alicia Keys, Gwen Stefani, and Taylor Swift are my three divas but Alicia usually wins for shower performances.
 I have listened to her music and have sung along with it enough, I can hear the music in my head and can hit it without hearing it on a stereo.

 Guys and gals have very different expectations about sex and appreciate different aspects of it.
 For guys, a naked body is sufficient enough to do it.
 However, for gals, there is an emotional connection that goes along with the act.
 As a long time, hopeless romantic, I have conjured up daydreams that would put a Nicholas Sparks book to shame but that’s all it ever ends up being; an unfulfilled daydream.